8erg/8erg.github.io/content/posts/2025-07-27-DLL-Proxying-Injection-OneDrive.md

 {{< image src="/images/Pasted image 20250725200148.png" alt="20250725200148" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-+ We can see that `secur32.dll` is being loaded from `C:\Windows\System32` so let's see if we put one in the same directory as the executable
++ We can see that `secur32.dll` is being loaded from `C:\Windows\System32` so let's see what happens if we put one in the same directory as the executable

-+ Writing a custom temporary `secur32.dll`
++ I've written a custom temporary `secur32.dll` that will execute a message box and i've copied and renamed the original `secur32.dll` to `securr32.dll` to be able to redirect the original implementation of `GetUsernameEx`

 {{< image src="/images/Pasted image 20250725202240.png" alt="20250725202240" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

 {{< image src="/images/Pasted image 20250725202530.png" alt="20250725202530" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-+ This way `dll` is not that good because i had to copy is not by default in the same folder as `onedrive.exe` it would be better to identify another `dll` that is besides other `dll` to better camouflage
-+ Because as you see it i had to rename the `secur32.dll` to `securr32.dll` to proxy the execution from my malicious `dll`

-+ So what i did is that I moved the `onedrive.exe` to another folder to see how it would go about finding `dll` that it needs
++ That executable is not a good one because we need other dll in the directory of the executable so we can provide some camouflage and as we can see the directory is pretty empty

-+ But now I'm just going to go for the `OneDriveServiceUpdater.exe`, but one thing to note is that on every version there's a new folder being created inside `Microsoft Onedrive` so on a new version they will be a new folder with a new version of `OneDriveServiceUpdater.exe`, so in a real world scenario it would be good to check the registry to know which folder we would have to drop our `dll` into
++ I decided to go for the `OneDriveServiceUpdater.exe`, but one thing to note is that on every version there's a new folder being created inside `Microsoft Onedrive` folder so on a new version they will be a new folder with a new version of `OneDriveServiceUpdater.exe`, so in a real world scenario it would be good to check the registry to know which folder we would have to drop our `dll` into

 {{< image src="/images/Pasted image 20250726030951.png" alt="20250726030951" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-+ basically i would have to read this registry in order to know in what folder i should drop it and also probably to move itself for persistence, if we ever need to inject the stager beacon again, but for now, we'll drop it manually
++ I would have to read this registry in order to know in what folder i should drop it and also probably to move itself for persistence, if we ever need to inject the stager beacon again, but for now, we'll drop it manually

 {{< image src="/images/Pasted image 20250725210512.png" alt="20250725210512" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-+ also there's secur32.dll being needed so we can try our previous proof-of-concept
++ We can also see that there's a `secur32.dll` being imported so we can try our previous proof-of-concept

 {{< image src="/images/Pasted image 20250725210411.png" alt="20250725210411" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-+ so i renamed the real `secur32.dll` to `updater.dll` and my malicious `dll` to `secur32.dll` and I move them into `C:\Program Files\Microsoft OneDrive\25.122.0624.0004` and guys it works
++ so i renamed the real `secur32.dll` to `updater.dll` and my malicious `dll` to `secur32.dll` and I move them into `C:\Program Files\Microsoft OneDrive\25.122.0624.0004` and it works

 {{< image src="/images/Pasted image 20250725211358.png" alt="20250725211358" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}